top of page

 One of the most affordable ways to reach Ouarzazate is by bus, with several daily coaches running from Marrakech and Agadir.
 The journey through the Atlas Mountains from Marrakech takes around 5 hours and is spectacular, to say the least.
 From Agadir, it’s slightly longer at around 6 hours.

-To learn more about visiting Marrakech, including things to do and the most incredible riads in the city, check out my Ultimate Travel Guide to Marrakech.
+To learn more about visiting Marrakech, including things to do and incredible riad stays, check out my Essential Travel Guide to Marrakech.

 Travel guide to Ouarzazate